 - Select your device(s) and tap Done

 - Tap Done

-Note: Steps were taken from the SmartThings Community and can be seen here.
+Note: Steps were taken from the SmartThings Support site, and has since been removed.

 IKEA TRÅDFRI Wireless Control Outlet

 IKEA’s Tradfri line of devices is aimed at smart lighting and smart plugs, but more devices are being added as time goes on.
 “Trådfri” is the Swedish word for wireless.
 Before IKEA launched their “Control Outlet”, the price of smart plugs ranged from $20 and up.
 Every now and again you can find deals for $15 a plug, but IKEA has changed all that with the Control Outlet being only $10.

 The Trådfri Wireless Control Outlet is a simplistic design, but slightly different than the standard rectangular smart plug.
 The plug sticks out to the side, instead of being vertical, which prevents adjacent outlets from being blocked.
 The Control Outlet features a light that indicates if it is turned off or on.

 Setting up the Trådfri Wireless Control Outlet outside of SmartThings is a bit of a pain.
 First, they tell you that you will need “A Steering device”, such as Trådfri Remote Control, Trådfri Motion Sensor or a Trådfri Wireless Dimmer, and secondly, you will need a Trådfri gateway.
 Pair all of them together, then add the control outlet into the app, and you are all set.
 Yes, that is about the level of detail IKEA gives you.